 As a kid I used to love playing the game Clue or reading a good mystery novel, because I mean who doesn’t enjoy solving things.
 Of course I assume there are quite a bit of you out there who do not, but for us wannabe sleuths, finding out who used the candle stick in the parlor was good times indeed.
 So needless to say seeing that a new movie that is going to make my inner detective happy, by Rian Johnson nonetheless got me quite excited.
 After his genre blending films like Brick, The Brothers Bloom, and Looper, with his latest Knives Out all I have left to do is discover just what kind of web I must try an untangle.

 Harlan Thrombey (Christopher Plummer) is a highly successful mystery novelist who is celebrating his 85th with his family.
 That family is his daughter Linda (Jamie Lee Curtis), his son Walt (Michael Shannon) and his daughter-in-law Joni (Toni Collette), as well as their kids.
-The party goes off without a hitch, but that night Harlan is found dead and the police, lead by Lt.
-Elliott (LaKeith Stanfield) think it is an open and shut case.
+The party goes off without a hitch, but that night Harlan is found dead and the police, led by Lt.
+Elliott (LaKeith Stanfield) they think it is an open and shut case.
 That though wouldn’t make a fun movie, so lucky for us someone hired the great Benoit Blanc (Daniel Craig) and he finds out that things are indeed afoot.
-Blanc sits in on everyone, but the person he spends the most time with is Marta (Ana de Armas), because of a unique tell that could help him solve the case.
+Blanc sits in with everyone, but the person he spends the most time with is Marta (Ana de Armas), Thrombey’s caretaker, because of a unique tell that could help him solve the case.
 What follows is a story where everyone is a suspect, but who will be the one to get caught?